Free Shipping on Orders over $100 đźšš

 If you have not spent much time at elevation recently, this matters even more.

 One of the most underrated things you can do is arrive a day early and spend time higher up before your hike.
-Even just sleeping and/or spending time between 7-10k ft at places like Whitney Portal or Onion Valley the day before helps your body adjust a bit.
+Even just sleeping and/or spending time between 9-11k feet at places like Whitney Portal, Horseshow Meadows or Onion Valley the day before helps your body adjust a bit.
 We recommend spending time at the above elevation range and moving your body normally the day before; train high, sleep low.Â

-This strategy is not full acclimatization, but it does take the edge off that sudden jump from sea level to 8,000+ feet and can make the first half of the climb feel noticeably more manageable.
+This strategy is not full acclimatization, but it does take the edge off that sudden jump from sea level to high altitude and can make the climb feel noticeably more manageable.
 Doing this could give you a 10-25% improvement in how you feel on your summit day.

 Most people skip this step because they are trying to maximize time or minimize cost, but it is one of those small decisions that can genuinely improve your odds of not getting AMS or at least dealing with altitude effects better.